-- assets measured at fair value (either through other comprehensive income or through profit or loss); or - asset measured at amortized cost.
-Financial assets at amortized cost consists of accounts receivables, other debit balances and treasury bills.
+- Assets measured at fair value (either through other comprehensive income or through profit or loss); or - Assets measured at amortized cost.
+Financial assets at amortized cost consists of trade receivables, other debit balances and treasury bills.

 The classification depends on the Group's business model for managing the related assets portfolio and the cash flow characteristics of the asset.